-Those concerns can and should be avoided here by doing as the Equal Protection Clause also requires: The Court should determine the questions of statutory and regulatory interpretation as the Fourth Circuit did, without giving weight to the religious and moral disapprobation toward transgender people that was raised in public comments to the School Board and now has been put before this Court.
+Those concerns can and should be avoided here by doing as the Equal Protection Clause also requires: The Court should determine the questions of statutory interpretation without giving weight to the religious and moral disapprobation toward transgender people that was raised in public comments to the Board and now has been put before this Court.

-This Court's constitutional jurisprudence prohibits the School Board from using moral and religious disapproval of a class to justify its restroom policy.
+The Supreme Court's constitutional jurisprudence prohibits the Board from using moral or religious disapproval of a class to justify its restroom policy.
 Morality- and religion-based objections to transgender individuals must not inform federal, state, or local governments' interpretations and applications of the law.
-Moral and religious disapproval are also irrelevant to the questions of statutory and regulatory interpretation presented by this case.
+Moral and religious disapproval are also irrelevant to the questions of statutory interpretation presented by this case.
 So the Court should not concern itself with any consideration of such objections.
-Rather, the Court should affirm an interpretation of Title IX that properly safeguards transgender students against discriminatory treatment.
+Rather, this Court should adopt an interpretation of Title IX that properly safeguards transgender students against discriminatory treatment.